 A convenient bus and tram network, regional trains and a few ferries, connect central Amsterdam to the towns and villages on its periphery.
 While this makes it easy to commute in from popular expat suburbs like Amstelveen (home of the Amsterdam International School), it also means that property prices in the suburbs don’t drop as sharply as you might hope.

-Amsterdam is probably the world’s most cycle-friendly capital, and most places in the city are within an easy 30-minute cycle commute of the centre.
-Popular expat areas like Jordaan (Stadsdeel Centrum), and bustling student neighbourhoods like De Pijp (Stadsdeel Zuid) are even closer in.
+Amsterdam is probably the world’s most cycle-friendly capital; most places in the city are within an easy 30-minute cycle commute of the center.
+Popular expat areas like Jordaan (Stadsdeel Centrum), and bustling student neighborhoods like De Pijp (Stadsdeel Zuid) are even closer in.
 All seven of the city’s official districts have an international community.

-Living further afield does let you get more for your money, so if you’re looking for a single-family house, a garden or space for pets, it’s a good idea to find out more about where to live near Amsterdam.
+Living further afield does let you get more for your money.
+If you’re looking for a single-family house, a garden or space for pets, it’s a good idea to find out more about where to live near Amsterdam.

 Living outside of Amsterdam